 Abdul Karim lets his tears run over Gangadhar’s shirt.
 As waves of relief wash over him he knows that he has held Death at bay this time, but it will come.
 It will come, he has seen it.
 Archimedes and Ramanujan, Khayyam and Cantor died with epiphanies on their lips before an indifferent world.
 But this moment is eternal.

 Originally published in Woman Who Thought She Was a Planet and Other Stories by Vandana Singh, 2009.

-Vandana Singh is a writer of speculative fiction and a professor of physics at a small and lively public university, Framingham State University, near Boston.
-Her critically acclaimed short stories have been reprinted in numerous best-of-year anthologies, and her most recent collection, Ambiguity Machines and Other Stories (Small Beer Press and Zubaan, 2018) was a finalist for the Philip K. Dick award.
-Vandana’s academic background is in particle physics, but for a decade she has been working on a transdisciplinary, justice-centered re-conceptualization of the climate crisis, at the intersection of science, economics, sociology, philosophy, history, and futures studies.
+Vandana Singh is a writer of speculative fiction and a professor of physics and environment at Framingham State University, a small public institution near Boston.
+Her critically acclaimed short stories have been reprinted in numerous best-of-year anthologies and her collection, Ambiguity Machines and Other Stories (Small Beer Press and Zubaan, 2018) was a finalist for the Philip K. Dick award.
+Her most recent work is a short collection of essays and stories, Utopias of the Third Kind (PM Press 2022).
+Vandana’s academic background is in particle physics, but for over a decade she has been working on a transdisciplinary, justice-centered re-conceptualization of the climate crisis, at the intersection of science, economics, sociology, philosophy, history, and futures studies.